Margareta of Romania: Political support

-The main pro-monarchist party PNŢCD, currently extra-parliamentary, is ambiguous in its support for Margareta.
-In 2002, it rejected any role for her or her husband in a restored monarchy, while in 2003 the Cluj branch of PNŢCD officially invited her to be its electoral candidate to the Senate of the Republic in upcoming elections.
+The main pro-monarchist party PNȚCD, currently extra-parliamentary, is ambiguous in its support for Margareta.
+In 2002, it rejected any role for her or her husband in a restored monarchy, while in 2003 the Cluj branch of PNȚCD officially invited her to be its electoral candidate to the Senate of the Republic in upcoming elections.

 Prior to his death, King Michael had not given up the hope for the restoration of the throne: "We are trying to make people understand what Romanian monarchy was and what it can still do."

 In a July 2013 survey about a potential restoration of monarchy in Romania, 19% of respondents gave Margareta as their favorite, while 29.9% supported her father.
 48.1% said they did not know or did not answer.
 In December 2017, on the backdrop of the increased capital of trust in the Royal House of Romania, re-emerging with the death of King Michael, the executive chairman of the ruling Social Democratic Party Nicolae Bădălau said that one could organize a referendum on the transition to the monarchical ruling form, arguing that "it is not a bad thing, considering that the countries that have the monarchs are developed countries", being a project of the future.
 At the same time, the leader of the coalition party and the president of the Senate of Romania, Călin Popescu-Tăriceanu, reinforced this idea, claiming that he is a convinced monarchist and "constitutional monarchy has the advantage of placing the monarch over political games, case: the president, instead of being an arbitrator, prefers to be a player."